bokulich-lab/moshpit-docs/_sources/chapters/03_taxonomic_classification/mags.md

   name: python3
 ---
 # Taxonomic classification of MAGs
-Kraken 2 can also be used to obtain a classification of metagenome-assembled genomes (MAGs).
+Kraken 2 can also be used to taxonomically classify metagenome-assembled genomes (MAGs).
 In this tutorial we use this tool to classify a subset of dereplicated MAGs but the same approach can be used for the entire set of MAGs contained in the `SampleData[MAGs]` or `SampleData[Contigs]` artifacts.
 ```{code-cell}